LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering/freq_filtering_and_denoising.rst

 	vsearch --cluster_unoise :var:`​input.fasta` --minsize 2 --unoise_alpha 2 --centroids :var:`output.fasta`

 The key parameter here is the alpha parameter, which determines the threshold level of dissimilarity between frequent and infrequent reads for exclusion of infrequent reads.
-Note that we’re using a less conservative minsize threshold than the default of 8 because of the smaller size of this toy dataset.
+Note that we’re using a less conservative minsize threshold than the default of 8 because of the smaller size of this example dataset.

 .. admonition:: Exercise